Hard floors each require a different kind of attention. The most common hard floors are: wood, linoleum and tile.

 When mopping, be sure to wring out the mop completely, mop in the direction of the wood grain, mix a fresh batch of solution as needed, and finish with clean water to rinse.
 Never use a wet mop or excessive water on hardwood - water is wood’s natural enemy and causes it to expand, which risks cracking and splintering.

-Be sure to use cleaners that won’t leave a film.
+A few things to avoid with hard wood: Be sure to use cleaners that won’t leave a film.
 Avoid waxing with a urethane finish, and avoid ammonia cleaners and oil soaps as well.

 Don't use oils, waxes or furniture sprays.
 Oil leaves a residue, furniture spray creates a slippery surface and wax takes time to apply and makes re-coating difficult.